Who is interactive investor?

 What else is on offer?

-Other notable features include its Refer a Friend and ii Family services.
-The latter is the group’s family linking service that gives up to six family members free access to its platform for an additional £4.99 a month to the accountholder.
+Other notable features include its ii Family and Friends service which gives up to five friends or family members free access to its platform for an additional £5 a month to the accountholder.
 Each member can invest up to £30,000 in an ISA or a general investing account.
 Those new to investing will also have access to an online beginners’ course, with guidance and support available.
 Overall, a great way to manage family finances and encourage younger investors to have an active interest in their investments.

 ii regularly offers promotions via the platform.
 For example, it’s currently waiving any SIPP fees until March 2022 for anyone who opens a pension by the end of August.
 In addition, it hopes to entice additional customers by offering cashback to anyone who transfers their ISA or SIPP to the group, subject to specific criteria.